 Do not label any plants that seem diseased or unhealthy!
 These plants should not be saved.
 You can throw them in the trash (do not compost since this can spread disease).
 If you touch any diseased plant with your hands or your tools, be sure to sanitize with isopropyl alcohol before touching any other healthy dahlia plants or tubers.

 Lift dahlias only in dry, clear weather.
 Lifting them in wet conditions is just asking for storage issues and rotting.
 Use a hefty pair of loppers or sturdy clippers to cut the stem about 1” above the soil line.
 Then use a shovel or pitch fork to lift the tubers gently out of the ground.
-Don’t stick your shovel in too close to the stem - this could damage the tuber.
-Keep about 4-6” away to be safe.
+Don’t stick your shovel into the ground too close to the stem - this could damage the tubers.
+Keep about 4-6” away to be safe, and stab the shovel straight down (not at an angle).

 When you are ready to divide, get your materials together.
 I like to divide on a warmish fall day to keep the mess outside and make sure the tubers are nice and warm.
-Dividing early will also help mitigate any rotting issues early on.
+If you have time, dividing the tubers as you lift them from the ground, without storing them in between, is the most efficient method.
+Dividing early (in fall instead of spring) will also help mitigate any rotting issues early on.
 I usually aim to have them all divided by Christmas.
 Check on your tubers at least every other week to make sure they aren’t too dry or too wet, both before and after dividing them.
+Dahlias are not a “set it and forget it” storage crop.

-To divide, you will need the following: a cutting board (or plank of wood to cut on), large chef’s knife, smaller pairing knife or hooked dahlia knife, clippers, scissors, hose with spray attachment, and something to spray the tubers off on (a table, pallet, or netted chair all work).
+To divide, you will need a cutting board (or plank of wood to cut on) and a few of the following tools: large chef’s knife, smaller pairing knife or hooked dahlia knife, clippers, scissors, and/or strong snips.
+A hose with spray attachment, and something to spray the tubers off on (a table, pallet, or even a netted chair all work).
 A bucket or wheelbarrow to collect all the trimmings is handy too.

 First things first.
 Using your spray attachment on the hose, blast as much soil off of the tubers as possible.
 Flip the clump upside down and try to get as much of the center of the clump clean as possible.
 This is where the eyes are, and you need to see what you are doing!
 Most often, you will need to spray them off a second time, after dividing the clump in half or quarters.